hsmith221/ECBC-21-22/README.md

 This repository contains the code and files of the data analysis portion of our Bass Connections team's year long research project exploring premodern ethical consumption

 Common terms defined:
-- EEBO: Early English Books Online
+- **EEBO**: Early English Books Online

 Navigating this repository:
-- Monopoly Topic Modeling: contains code and csv files for topic modeling for the word "monopoly" in the cleaned EEBO texts
+- **Monopoly Topic Modeling**: contains code and csv files for topic modeling for the word "monopoly" in the cleaned EEBO texts
-- Lexicons: text files containing words of interest for sentiment analysis within the topics of economic, legal, medical, metaphorical, and political
+- **Lexicons**: text files containing words of interest for sentiment analysis within the topics of economic, legal, medical, metaphorical, and political
-- Referenced Code: Code from Data+ 2021 team that we used for inspiration in our own code
+- **Referenced Code**: Code from Data+ 2021 team that we used for inspiration in our own code